- How is testicular cancer treated?

 As described in the section “How is testicular cancer diagnosed?”, this type of surgery removes the testicle (or testicles) containing the cancer.
 An incision is made just above the pubic area, and the testicle is gently removed from the scrotum through the opening.
 A cut is made through the spermatic cord that attaches the testicle to the abdomen.
 The surgeon ties off the blood and lymph vessels in the spermatic cord early in the operation and takes other special precautions to avoid spreading cancer cells into the surgical wound or dislodging them from the tumor into the bloodstream.

-All stages of testicular cancer are typically treated with this surgery.
+All testicular cancers are typically treated with this surgery, even those that have spread.

 Retroperitoneal lymph node dissection (RPLND)